jacobcantwell/read-analogue-gauges-with-machine-learning-on-aws/content/50_build_custom_model/30_sagemaker_notebook/_index.md

 +++
-title = "x.1 SageMaker Notebooks"
+title = "x.1 SageMaker notebook"
 chapter = true
-weight = 50
+weight = 30
 +++

-## x.1 SageMaker Notebooks
+## x.1 SageMaker notebook

 In this section you will use a Jupyter Notebook to create and execute an Amazon SageMaker Object-Detection Training Job against a pre-labelled image dataset.